KAN vs LSTM Performance in Time Series Forecasting: Model Development

 \href{https://github.com/tabishalirather/grand\_challenges\_2024/tree/master}{https://github.com/tabishalirather/grand\_challenges\_2024/tree/master}

-\textbf{Supplementary Documentation:} For comprehensive experimental details, additional statistical analyses, and extended performance comparisons beyond the scope of this manuscript, readers are directed to the supplementary analysis document which contains detailed breakdowns of all experimental runs, hyperparameter sensitivity studies, and additional visualisations supporting the findings presented herein.
+\textbf{Supplementary Documentation:} Comprehensive experimental details, additional statistical analyses, and extended performance comparisons are available in the supplementary analysis document, which includes full breakdowns of all experimental runs, hyperparameter sensitivity results, and additional visualisations supporting the findings presented in this paper.

 Extended analysis available at: \\ \url{https://docs.google.com/document/d/1-0yTKrPp5LsMS55NLSvfgakmYYckqHSf3x9A89U0Lls/edit?usp=sharing}